dhimas-sirclo/theroadwarrior/ADRs/00-use-of-microservices.md

 Proposed.

 ## Context
+Road Warrior is a new start-up company that wants to build the next generation online trip management.
+We assume it does not have a sizeable team, low cost maintenance and should be easy to adopt new technology.
+The architecture style should be simple
 ## Decision

 We have decided to adopt a microservices architectural style.
 This will give us the following benefits: